cph-cachet/carp.sensing-flutter/packages/carp_context_package/README.md

 SamplingPackageRegistry().register(ContextSamplingPackage());
 ````

-The context package uses different "services" to collect data.
+The context package uses different "services" (incl. the phone itself) to collect data.

+### Activity Measure

 The `ACTIVITY` measure uses the phone itself and can be added like this: